Vaib16/Pricing-analysis-/README.md

 # Tesco Pricing Analyst Demo Project

-This repository demonstrates how a pricing analyst can manage **40,000+ SKUs across 120 categories** with daily price changes, using Python + BI.
+This repository demonstrates how a pricing analyst can manage **40,000+ SKUs across 120 categories** with daily price changes, using Python
-It aligns with Tesco’s Pricing Analyst role (2025).

 ---